kangsoon-dev/google-jobs-keywords/README.md

 # Usage
 The script can be run from the command line using: <code>$python3 scrape_jobs.py [commands]</code>

-If you get confused about which commands to use, use the -h flag.

 <code>
 $ python3 scrape_jobs.py
 usage: scrape_jobs.py [--search_term] [--limit] [--is_today]